admissions TO YEARS 7 TO 11

 The criteria for admissions to the school are set out below and we are required by the Secretary of State to follow these criteria.

 We shall admit pupils at the age of 11, without reference to their ability or aptitude.
-There will normally be 230 places for students in September of each year.
+There will normally be 210 places for students in September of each year, from September 2019.

 - A looked after child (as defined by the Children Act 1989) or a child who was previously looked after, but immediately after being looked after became subject to an adoption residence, or a special guardianship order.